Thursday, February 25, 2021

 Cracks so deep his skin looks

-Like old pavement
+Like old broken pavement

 Emerges from a Kombi